libra2org/libra2-core/testsuite/fuzzer/README.md

 ## Writing Fuzz Targets

 ### Setting Up Fuzz Targets
-To set up a fuzz harness in Aptos-core using `cargo-fuzz`:
+To set up a fuzz harness in Libra2-core using `cargo-fuzz`:
 #### Initialize Fuzz Target
 Run the following command to initialize the fuzzing target.
 This creates and edits all the necessary files.
 ```bash